(Pocket-lint) - The spending limit for contactless payments in the UK is now set at £100.

 You will be able to spend up to that amount when using contactless payment systems in supporting stores.

 The previous limit was £45, so this represents a steep rise.

-UK chancellor Rishi Sunak announced the plans as part of the March 2021 budget: "As we begin to open the UK economy and people return to the high street, the contactless limit increase will make it easier than ever before for people to pay for their shopping, providing a welcome boost to retail that will protect jobs and drive growth," he said (as reported by the BBC).
+UK chancellor Rishi Sunak originally announced the plans as part of the March 2021 budget: "As we begin to open the UK economy and people return to the high street, the contactless limit increase will make it easier than ever before for people to pay for their shopping, providing a welcome boost to retail that will protect jobs and drive growth," he said.

 However, critics fear it could lead to a rise in theft.
 One bank boss even questioned whether shoppers want the new limit.

 "Analysing our spending data we can see that there appears to be little demand for the increased contactless limit and that many would like to retain the same contactless limit or even reduce it," said the chief executive of Starling Bank, Anne Boden (as reported by the BBC).